What are some of the most common TBI side effects?

-The problem is the methods used to treat other types of brain damage, like activating neuroplasticity to restore lost function, are pretty much ineffective against endocrine problems.
+The problem is the methods used to treat other types of brain damage, like activating neuroplasticity to restore lost function, are pretty much ineffective against endocrine issues.

 That’s why it’s so important to have your endocrine function tested by a doctor.

-Treatment for endocrine dysfunction will mainly involve taking synthetic hormones to supplement or replace your natural hormones.
+Treatment for endocrine dysfunction will involve taking synthetic hormones to supplement or replace your natural hormones.

 13. Neurological Disorders

-People with multiple TBIs are at an even greater risk.
+People with multiple TBIs are at an even higher risk.